-We note that in case of flexible layering, this hardness result already applies separately for the first part of the problem, i.e. finding the best layering; that is, the optimum is not approximable even if we have an oracle that returns the optimal partitioning for a specific fixed layering.
+A slightly different version of this proof also shows that in the flexible layering case, this hardness result already applies separately to the subproblem of finding the best layering of the DAG, i.e. the layering where the optimum cost is smallest.
+In other words, even if we have an oracle that returns the optimal partitioning for a specific fixed layering of the DAG, the optimum is still not approximable to any finite factor.

-Schedule-based constraints.
+5.2 Schedule-based constraints

 We have seen that layer-wise constraints (instead of a single constraint) allow us to exclude solutions where computations in a hyperDAG are in fact not parallelized.
-Unfortunately, the layer-wise approach can run into a different problem: it may impose a condition that is too strict, also excluding some solutions that are in fact perfectly parallelized.
+Unfortunately, the layerwise approach can run into a different problem: it may impose a condition that is too strict, also excluding some solutions that are in fact perfectly parallelized.

-In particular, consider a DAG with two distinct paths of length 3 that are connected to common source and sink nodes, and replace the first node in the upper path and the second node in the lower path by a large block of b nodes (sketched in Figure 5).
-With layer-wise constraints (and a sufficiently small ε), we are forced to partition both blocks in an (almost) balanced way; hence whichever color we choose for the successor of the blocks, we will have a cost of $\Theta(b)$.
-In contrast to this, if we were to color the upper path and the source node red and the lower path and the sink node blue, then we have near-perfect parallelization and a cut cost of only 2.
+In particular, consider a DAG with two distinct paths of length 3 from a single source node to a single sink node, and then let us split both the first node in the upper path and the second node in the lower path into a larger set of b nodes, as sketched in Figure 6.
+With layer-wise constraints (and a sufficiently small ε), we are forced to partition both of these sets in an (almost) balanced way, since they contain almost all the nodes in the given layer.
+Hence whichever color we choose for the successor of these sets, we will have a cost of $\Theta(b)$.
+In contrast to this, if we were to simply color the upper branch red and the lower branch blue (and the source and sink node with an arbitrarily chosen color), then we have near-perfect parallelization, and a cut cost of only 2 altogether.